MicrosoftDocs/fabric-docs/docs/get-started/copilot-notebooks-chat-pane.md

 ### Important Notices

-1. Inaccuracies: Potential for inaccuracies exists.
+- **Inaccuracies**: Potential for inaccuracies exists.
 Review AI-generated content carefully.
-1. Data Storage: Customer data is temporarily stored, to identify harmful use of AI.
+- **Data Storage**: Customer data is temporarily stored, to identify harmful use of AI.

 ## Getting started with Copilot chat in notebooks